ha3ks/ha3ks.github.io/_posts/2023-10-09-Sliver-C2-Installation-and-demo.md

 [![4](\img\blog\sliver_C2\4.png)](\img\blog\sliver_C2\4.png)

-Once complete it will have created a payload in your desired location, as I can drag and drop I picked my desktop (above) though if you wanted to you could spin up a HTTP server on your attacker machine and navigate to the address on your victim and download it.
+Once complete it will have created a payload in your desired location.
+Since I can drag and drop I picked my desktop (above) though if you wanted to you could spin up a HTTP server on your attacker machine and navigate to the address on your victim and download it:

 [![5](\img\blog\sliver_C2\5.png)](\img\blog\sliver_C2\5.png)

 Neat!

-Also it's worth noting that the implant that has been generated is hefty...
+Also it's worth noting that the implant that has been generated is a bit hefty...

 [![6](\img\blog\sliver_C2\6.png)](\img\blog\sliver_C2\6.png)